zostay/tanks/README.md

 ## Components

-The tanks have been desigend to have these components in common:
+The tanks have been designed to have these components in common:

 1. ARES: The Autonomic and Rule Enforcement System.
 A Raspberry Pi Zero to provide the main functions for driving the robot.
 This is responsible for